CinnyCao/CollegeChef/README.md

 # Team 2 CollegeChef
-**Please use a server to open our site** or else some style will not load.
+**Please use a server to open our site** or else some styles will not be loaded.

+**Please don't run html validator for html files inside components folder.** These files are not independent html and will never be loaded on its own.
+We load them into our pages using JS so that we cannot add any head or body tags for it.

-Please note that our website will display a static image if screen resolution is smaller than 270x370 (either width is smaller than 270 **or** height is smaller than 370), we found that this size is on the border of usability.
-It didnt make sense to adapt to a smaller size because it would be near impossible to use.
+**Please note that the smallest width and height our website support is 270 and 370**.
+We found that this size is on the border of usability.
+It's not worthy to adapt it to a smaller size because it would be near impossible to use.
+For any screen size that has width **or** height that is smaller than our limit will only receive a static img.

 Here is a list of what **ui components** are functional (checked) and what are just 'place-holders' and will be implemented later:
 * Navigation bar and Footer